UniversalDependencies/docs/_u-overview/dep-index.md

 The following table lists the 36 universal syntactic relations used in UD v2.
 It is a revised version of the relations originally described in [*Universal Stanford Dependencies: A cross-linguistic typology*](http://nlp.stanford.edu/pubs/USD_LREC14_paper_camera_ready.pdf) (de Marneffe *et al.* 2014).

-The upper part of the table follows the main organizing principles of the UD taxonomy:

-* Rows correspond to functional categories in relation to the head: core arguments of clausal predicates, non-core dependents of clausal predicates, and dependents of nominals.
+The upper part of the table follows the main organizing principles of the UD taxonomy such that _rows_ correspond to functional categories in relation to the head (core arguments of clausal predicates, non-core dependents of clausal predicates, and dependents of nominals) while columns correspond to structural categories of the dependent
-* Columns correspond to structural categories of the dependent: nominals, clauses, modifier words, function words.
+(nominals, clauses, modifier words, function words).

-The lower part of the table lists relations that are not dependency relations in the narrow sense:
+The lower part of the table lists relations that are not dependency relations in the narrow sense.

 <!--
 * Relations used to analyze coordination